Nijisanji: 2020

-In January 2020, Nijisanji officially opened the English version of its Twitter accounts which were followed by an English YouTube account in June.
-Also as part of their attempt to appeal to the English speaking audience, they rebranded their Indian branch into a broader English branch (Nijisanji EN).
-However, in November, the three members of Nijisanji EN were returned to their original Nijisanji IN branch, while the audition for the only English speaking talents was held in December.
-Nijisanji IN was eventually dissolved and all its members graduated on April 30, 2021.
+In January 2020, Nijisanji officially opened the English version of its Twitter (now known as X) accounts, followed by an English YouTube account in June.
+As part of their attempt to appeal to the English-speaking audience, they also rebranded their Indian branch into a broader English branch (Nijisanji EN).
+However, in November, the three members of Nijisanji EN were returned to their original Nijisanji IN branch, while the audition for the only English-speaking talents was held in December.
+Nijisanji IN was eventually dissolved and all its members graduated on 30 April 2021.

 In September 2020, Nijisanji created an "Aggressive Acts and Slander Countermeasure Team" to offer counselling to victims of harassment and take legal measures against perpetrators of harassment, specifically the online harassment plaguing the Japanese entertainment industry.
 This announcement came in the wake of Hololive VTuber Mano Aloe's retirement after only two weeks of activity due to online harassment.

 In October 2020, Nijisanji privated the various Among Us streams of its member after receiving a complaint by Masuoka, a programmer who made the popular Japanese translation mod of the game.
 Through a tweet, Masuoka specify that the reason for his complaint was that Nijisanji was using Masuoka mod without properly crediting him.
-Nijisanji have since entered negotiation with him to properly credits and license his work.
+Nijisanji have since entered negotiation with him to properly credit and license his work.

-On 1 December, Ichikara Inc. announced the official launch of NIJISANJI's first-wave auditions for English-speaking countries.
+On 1 December, Ichikara Inc. announced the official launch of Nijisanji's first-wave auditions for English-speaking countries.
 The audition period lasted until 15 December.

 2021

-Nijisanji EN debuted its first wave in 16 May 2021 dubbed "LazuLight".
+Nijisanji EN debuted its first wave on 16 May 2021 dubbed "LazuLight".
 It consisted of three female Livers: Elira Pendora, Pomu Rainpuff, and Finana Ryugu.
-A simultaneous commentary livestream on their English channel, hosted by Nijisanji ID members Hana Macchia and Bonnivier Pranaja was also held.
+A simultaneous commentary livestream on their English channel, hosted by Nijisanji ID members Hana Macchia and Bonnivier Pranaja, was also held.
 It was followed by OBSYDIA in July and Ethyria in October.

-On 17 May 2021, Ichikara officially renamed itself to AnyColor.
+On 17 May 2021, Ichikara officially renamed itself to Anycolor.

 In June, Anycolor would announce a talent training initiative known as "Virtual Talent Academy".
-Its first auditions would be held on June 18, who would begin training starting from November.
+Its first auditions would be held on 18 June 2021, who would begin training starting from November.
 Upon completion, the graduate may be given the offer to debut in Nijisanji or freely move to other agencies to try to audition to them.

-On 12 December 2021, the fourth wave of Niji EN debuted, called "Luxiem".
+On 12 December 2021, the fourth wave of Nijisanji EN VTubers debuted, called "Luxiem".
 It was made up of five male Livers: Luca Kaneshiro, Shu Yamino, Ike Eveland, Mysta Rias, and Vox Akuma.
 A debut program was hosted by Elira Pendora and Oliver Evans.
 Luxiem marked the debut of the first English-speaking male talent wave from a big VTuber agency.